jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 The example is composed of the following MBeans:

-1. `AnnotatedComponentHelloWorld`: This MBean is a managed bean with '@MXBean' annotation.
+1. `AnnotatedComponentHelloWorld`: This MBean is a managed bean with `@MXBean` annotation.

-1. `MXComponentHelloWorld`:  This MBean is a managed bean with 'MXBean' interface.
+1. `MXComponentHelloWorld`:  This MBean is a managed bean with `MXBean` interface.

 1. `MXPojoHelloWorld`:  This MBean is a pojo using MXBean interface and declared in the `jboss-service.xml` file.